gmherb/envtab/README.md

 # After saving, they are automatically re-encrypted
 ```

-# Importing Loadouts and dotenv
+# Importing Loadouts and dotenv Files

 envtab imports entire loadouts from .yaml files.
 It also can import variables from .env files.